Your graduation documents

 Your AHEGS will make it easier for potential employers and other academic institutions to understand the content of your award.
-To purchase additional copies of your AHEGS (after you have graduated) please download the AHEGS Replacement Form from Student Connect, complete and return along with a specimen of your signature as it appears on a legitimate form of personal identification (eg drivers licence, passport etc).
+To purchase additional copies of your AHEGS (after you have graduated) please download and complete the AHEGS Replacement Form, and send or take to Student Connect along with a specimen of your signature as it appears on a legitimate form of personal identification (eg drivers licence, passport etc).
 All debts must be paid prior to AHEGS being issued or re-issued.
 A reprinted AHEGS contains the same content as at the time of original issue as it is designed to provide a snapshot of a graduate’s qualification at the point of completion.

 Apostille and Authentication

 Please consult with the appropriate Embassy or Consulate of the country where the documents are to operate to determine if the country you are dealing with requires an Apostille or an Authentication.

 Please refer to the frequently asked questions for further information